web3coach/the-blockchain-bar/Readme.md

 ![book cover](./book_cover.png)

-## Foreword
-Welcome to the blockchain world!

-You made the right choice of learning blockchain development and expanding your programming career.

-**This repository is just an extract from the private Github repository and it contains roughly 5-10% of the overall full source code that you will get access to after purchasing the complete eBook once it's ready in a few weeks time.**

-Enjoy your blockchain programming journey!

 ## How to use this repository
 Every eBook chapter has a dedicated branch where you can experiment with the code first-hand.